ionic-team/capacitor/site/docs-md/getting-started/index.md

 ## Adding Capacitor to an existing web app

 Capacitor was designed to drop-in to any existing modern JS web app.
 A valid `package.json` file and a folder containing all web assets are required to get started.
+Capacitor assumes that it can inject itself into the `head` element in the main `index.html` file.

 To add Capacitor to your web app, run the following commands: